In Face Of Protectionism, EU And Japan Sign Huge Open-Trade Deal

 The EU agricultural sector appears poised to benefit.
 And according to the Japan Times, some farmers in Japan are worried that an influx of European food products might impact them negatively.

 The agreement stands in sharp contrast to trade developments in the U.S., where the Trump administration has pushed forward with an array of tariffs on several nations.
 Most recently, the U.S. announced plans to impose $200 billion in new tariffs on Chinese imports, leading China to file a case with the World Trade Organization this week.
-Other U.S. tariffs on aluminum and steel have upset trade partners in Canada, Mexico and the EU.
+Other U.S. tariffs on aluminum and steel have upset trade partners Canada, Mexico and the EU.

 The European Union hailed the trade deal with Japan as the largest it has ever negotiated.